 Jackie Wright is the president of Wright Enterprises, a full service public relations firm serving the corporate, non-profit and government sectors nationally and internationally.
-A seasoned media and public relations professional, Wright has 20 years of media experience, including more than a decade of award-winning journalism experience in radio, television a print and Internet communications.
+A seasoned media and public relations professional, Wright has 20 years of media experience, including more than a decade of award-winning journalism experience in radio, television, print and Internet communications.
 She is a filmmaker and graduate of the University of Georgia's Henry W. Grady School of Journalism, home of the prestigious George Foster Peabody Awards.

-During a time of high visibility and national media scrutiny for the San Francisco Unified School District, Wright developed the crisis communication plan and set up systems to handle the 9-11-2001 Crisis and the high volume media calls over a five month period from local, national and international media about the controversial Edison Charter School.
+During a time of high visibility and national media scrutiny for the San Francisco Unified School District, Wright developed the crisis communication plan and set up systems to handle the 9-11-2001 Crisis and the high volume of media calls over a five month period from local, national and international media about the controversial Edison Charter School.
 Wright successfully worked with staff to maintain a consistent message of the District's concern for the "well being of all students" as the charter school through deliberation by the local board of education transferred to the State.
 Aside from the media focus on controversy, Wright strategically improved the District's website to give an overall balanced look at the District's operations making it user-friendly for staff, parents and students.
-In addition, Wright developed the communication plan for the District's new academic plan "Excellence For All" which was rolled-out over a 30 day period with attendance at meetings of over 3,000 people resulting in written input from 2,500 people.
-The written feedback was used to improve the plan, which was filed in U.S. Federal Court and approved.
-The communication plan was presented at a national association of education public relations directors in Minneapolis as an example of a successful education communication campaign.
+In addition, Wright developed the communication plan for the District's new academic plan "Excellence For All" which was rolled-out over a 30-day period with attendance at meetings of over 3,000 people resulting in written input from 2,500 participants.
+The written feedback was used to improve the plan that was filed in U.S. Federal Court and approved.
+The SFUSD communication plan was presented at a national association of education public relations directors in Minneapolis as an example of a successful education communication campaign.